Medicare tests a solution to soaring hospice costs: Let private insurers run it

 Together, these experimental changes to who receives and who delivers hospice care, when, and at what cost represent relatively large shifts for a program that's seen little change over the last 40 years.
 The overall effect on the cost and quality of care remains to be seen.
 Participation in the pilot was slow to start but has grown over time.
 The experiment, which this year includes 15 insurers serving patients across 23 states and Puerto Rico, was slated to end in 2024.

-In a surprise announcement, Medicare made public on March 23 that they are extending the pilot through 2030.
-By then, private insurers are projected to manage the care of nearly 70% of Medicare beneficiaries – including, if this pilot becomes national policy, how they spend their final days.
+In a surprise announcement, Medicare made public on March 23 that it is extending the pilot through 2030.
+By then, private insurers are projected to manage the care of nearly 70% of Medicare beneficiaries — including, if this pilot becomes national policy, how they spend their final days.

 This story comes from the health policy podcast Tradeoffs.
 Dan Gorenstein is Tradeoffs' executive editor, and Leslie Walker is a senior producer for the show.
 Tradeoffs' coverage of Medicare sustainability is supported, in part, by Arnold Ventures.